 4 – Investigative Journalism and Media Training

 Environmental defenders and indigenous populations have faced recent violence when protecting forests from illegal loggers.
 Photos and videos of assailants as well as documentation of human rights violations help to hold perpetrators responsible thereby reducing chances of future violence.
 High integrity reporters and media resources are key to winning public support and counteracting false public narratives.
-As a network of investors, we seek partners to:
+As a network of investors, we promote funding for experienced organizations to:

 5 – Landgrabbing Prevention Process

 The Brazilian Forest Code permits Amazon landowners to deforest up to 20% of their land.
 While some deforestation is permitted and even endorsed by certain political factions, there is consensus that illegal deforestation of designated public land must be stopped.
-As a network, we seek partners to:
+As a network, we encourage funding to:

 • Understand the process of forging and selling illegal land titles